instadeepai/jumanji/docs/environments/mmst.md

  - `positions`: Current node positions of the agents.
         In our current problem, this will be represented as jnp.array([1, 3]).

--  `action_masks`: Binary mask indicating the validity of each action.
+-  `action_mask`: Binary mask indicating the validity of each action.
         Given the current node on which the agent is located, this mask determines if there is a valid edge to every other node.